zoppellarielena/Exercises_for_Numerical_Methods_in_Soft_Matter/README.md

 # Exercises for Numerical Methods in Soft Matter
-This repository contains the reports of the exercises for *Numerical Methods in Soft Matter* course provided by University of Padova during a.y.
-2023-2024.
+This repository contains the reports of the exercises for *Numerical Methods in Soft Matter* course provided by University of Padova.
 All the simulations data are generated in **C++ scripts**, not shared in this folder.

 The covered topics are the following: